 So what do I recommend?

 My cordless lift and lock keep raising your blinds super easy.
-The mechanism up top activates a spring-clutch that lifts 60% of the blinds for you, so they raise and lower with ease.
-Cordless Lift & lock normally comes at a cost of $50 per blind.
+The mechanism up top activates a spring clutch that lifts 60% of the blinds for you, so they easily raise and lower.
+Cordless lift & lock normally come at a cost of $50 per blind.

 Yep, it’s a cord, but a cord tilt is convenient.
 It only hangs down 60% of the blind’s total height, and that’s the furthest down it can go, so it isn’t a hazard for your little ones.
 In fact, it’s easier for kids; all they have to do is pull to tilt the blinds open or closed.

 Three options are included in the look of your valance, including the option to have it returned or not.
 I recommend returns; they’re more professional.
 They’ll cover the edges and have a more complete and far less cheap look.

 These also have a lifetime warranty.
 So for a minimal upcharge, you get something fast that looks good, works great, and will last at an affordable price.